top of page

 It takes time to see progress in reaching individualized goals.
 Families should understand that for treatment to be most effective, consistency is key and should be willing to commit to the prescribed plan which may consist of a few months or even an entire school year.
 For children with dyslexia or another learning challenge, multiple sessions per week are often recommended.

-Evaluation - $100 per hour for testing; $50 per hour for report/analysis
+Testing - $125 per hour for testing/observation/intake; $75 per hour for report/analysis

 Consultation - $50 per half hour